JISyed/Unity-XboxCtrlrInput/README.md

 Feel free to contribute.
 The example project requires at least Unity 4.3 or greater.
 64-bit Mac native builds require at least Unity 4.5 or greater.
 The wrapper itself should work in older versions.

+**Warning:** If you rely on XboxCtrlrInput, then do NOT upgrade to Unity 5!
+It will not work for Windows (due to missing DLL exception with XInputInterface.dll).
+Other platforms not tested for Unity 5 compatibility.

 ### Decription

 `XboxCtrlrInput` is a wrapper written in C# for Unity3D that handles Xbox 360 controller input.
 It's used in the same way as Unity's [`Input`](http://docs.unity3d.com/Documentation/ScriptReference/Input.html) class.
 My reasons for starting this project can be read [here](http://jibransyed.wordpress.com/2013/09/07/the-motivation-behind-xboxctrlrinput/).